maeklong/maeklong.github.io/Juniper/JNCDA.md

 + Publish an RFI to key vendors.
 + Attend industry conferences.
 + **Feedback : In this scenario, you should publish an RFI to key vendors and attend industry conferences.**
++ **to solicit multiple vendors for design suggestions to help you define your plan moving forward**

 ## Physical Design Considerations